EDU.PH DNS Frequently Asked Questions (FAQ)

 Anyone can visit http://services.ph.net/dns and

-generate the necessary Request Form for revisions.
-However, only the Technical
+fill up the Form for revisions.
+However, only the current Technical

 What if both our Technical and Administrative contacts